mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 This document is structured as both a quick reference guide and detailed descriptions as follows:

-- The standards are are the header titles and can be used standalone.
+- The standards are the header titles and can be used standalone.

 For most developers looking for something to link to / follow at a glance the table of contents will have everything you need.